VI ER KRIGERE (WE ARE WORRIORS)

 It’s first production will be at Rogaland Teater in Stavanger (only 500 km west of Edinburgh) in the fall of 2019.

 She has recently finished another play, ‘Spark*Joy’, a commission from Kilden Teater in Kristiansand, Norway.
-And she is currently working on a new play with the working title, ‘En gang var vi krigere’ (‘Once Were Warriors’) which had an R&D at Dramatikkens Hus in April this year.
+And she is currently working on a new play with the working title, ‘Vi er krigere’ (‘We are Warriors’) which had an R&D at Dramatikkens Hus.